 - During the first series, when we learn what the Omnitrix is called, Ghostfreak is seen moving his eye behind him to look at Gwen.
 Without his second skin he can't do it since his head is basically a skull.

 - Krumm in Aaahh!!!
 Real Monsters carried his eyes around in his hands.
 His father did the same thing, but after one of his eyes was fired out of a rifle in the Revolutionary War, he started wearing a black glove on that hand.
 This was generally played for laughs, such as the episode where he lodges them into a mummy, then can't get them out before they have to retreat.

-- An episode of Aqua Teen Hunger Force has Carl being sucked into a jet powered toilet.
+- An episode of Aqua Teen Hunger Force has Carl being sucked into a jet-powered toilet, leaving only his head intact.
 Frylock makes several attempts to construct a new body for Carl, including one made entirely of eyes from a website specializing in medical waste.

 Frylock: In ways you can only imagine.

 Master Shake: But look, I mean... is he going to be able to chase us?
 'Cause if I woke up lookin' like that, I would just run towards the nearest living thing and kill it.